roman-milk/roman-milk.github.io/a-story-of-forbidden-desire.md

  "Huuuggg.
 What?"

  Kelly jerked the leash and pulled Linda back to the big armchair.
 "Sit down!
 I was going to take it easy on you.
 Take my time turning you into my newest slave, but hearing your pathetic pleas has changed my mind," she whispered.
-Report_Story #3